Spiritual Causes and Treatment of Addiction

 People begin to self-medicate with drugs and alcohol to deal with these conditions.
 After prolonged use, they become physically and emotionally dependent on the substance, leading to long-term problems.
 Further, substance use in itself can also deteriorate an individual’s mental health.

-For example, alcohol overuse inhibits brain function and triggers the condition, wet brain.
+For example, alcohol overuse inhibits brain function and triggers the condition of, a wet brain.
 Wet brain symptoms include personality changes, intense irritation, and anger.
 These side effects make it even more difficult for people with addictions to achieve the inner peace needed to fight addiction.

 Spirituality as Addiction Treatment